hsynercn/pluralsight-serverless-applications-on-aws-path/1_serverless_apps_on_aws_introduction.md

 - Backend
     - Serverless Microservices built in JavaScript
 - Infrastructure
-    - AWS CDK leveraging TypeScript
+    - We are going to use AWS CDK and leverage TypeScript properties

 Preparing Your Computer for This Path
 - Reviewing the prerequisites that need to be installed
 - Installing the AWS SAM and CDK